This is my theme song for 2010.

 You will not find me in a church on Sunday, but you will find me at the homeless shelter, sweeping, cooking, cleaning, talking, listening as people open their hearts.

-I will never stand on a street corner yelling scripture to the masses, but I will sit and rock tiny, sick babies whose mom's and dad's are too sick either physically or emotionally to do the job their selves.
+I will never stand on a street corner yelling scripture to the masses, but I will sit and rock tiny, sick babies whose moms and dads are too sick either physically or emotionally to do the job their selves.

 You will not hear me randomly quoting Christian platitudes to life's struggles, but you will hear me encouraging inner-city school kids to read their poetry, to tell their truths through verse and rhyme.

-You will rarely hear me quoting scripture to the life problems you face, but you will feel me sitting silently beside you, my arm across your shoulder for as long and as often as you need.
+You will rarely hear me spouting scripture to the life problems you face, but you will feel me sitting silently beside you, my arm across your shoulder for as long and as often as you need.

 Christian?